 * Master Plan

 Cape Coral Parks and Recreation provides services for citizens and visitors throughout the City.
 Consisting of more than 39 locations (1,595 acres), the Department features waterfront parks, playgrounds, athletic complexes, community centers, tennis amenities, a youth center and skate park, boat ramps, and a premier public golf course (Coral Oaks Golf Course).
-Programs, classes, and special events are planned year round for all ages, abilities, and interests.
-Many special events are produced every year as well, both by the Department and in cooperation with community partners.
+Programs, classes, and special events are planned year-round for all ages, abilities, and interests.
+Many special events are produced annually, both by the Department and in cooperation with community partners.

-Along with numerous neighborhood parks, the Department manages a variety of cultural, recreational, and specialty facilities.
+The Department manages various cultural, recreational, and specialty facilities along with numerous neighborhood parks.
 For a complete park/facility listing and map, visit the Parks List & Map page or go to the "Recreation Facilities" tab to learn more information about the location of your choice.

 Back to top of page

-- Parking - No parking in handicap spaces without a placard or in any fire zone.
+- Parking - No parking in handicap spaces without a placard or any fire zone.